Municipal District of Greenview No. 16: Municipal politics

 The MD of Greenview No. 16 is governed in accordance with Alberta's Municipal Government Act.
 Residents elect 11 ward councillors every four years.

 Provincial politics

 Greenview is served by the provincial electoral divisions of Grande Prairie – Smoky, Grande Prairie – Wapiti and, West Yellowhead.

-Following the 2015 Alberta general election the major provincial parties had one representative each.
+As of 2026, all ridings are currently held by the United Conservative Party.

 Federal politics

 Greenview is served by the federal electoral divisions of Grande Prairie Mackenzie, Peace River- Westlock and Yellowhead.
 All three are currently represented by members of the Conservative Party.

 Infrastructure

 As part of the CANAMEX Corridor, the presence of Highway 43 within the MD makes Greenview an important industry travel route.
 The Bighorn Highway (Highway 40) as well as Highway 49 also play a large role in making the area a major transportation route for the north of the province.

 Several small airports and heliports are in the area including the Valleyview Airport, Fox Creek Airport and DeBolt Aerodrome.
 They predominantly serve industry and medical facilities in the area with light aircraft.